janosh/blog/content/posts/2018-11-02~gatsby-algolia-search/gatsby-algolia-search.md

 ))}
 ```

-Note that we feed `InstantSearch` with the same app ID we specified in our `.env` file and with our search-only API key. _Don't paste in your admin API key here!_ `InstantSearch` only needs to _read_ your indices.
+Note below that we feed `InstantSearch` with the same app ID we specified in our `.env` file and used in `src/utils/algolia.js` as well as with our search-only API key. _Don't paste in your admin API key here!_ `InstantSearch` only needs to _read_ your indices.
 Pasting your admin key here would allow others to obtain it once your site is deployed.
 They could then start messing with your indexed data on Algolia.

 ```jsx
 <InstantSearch